Robertfarb/whiteboarding-curriculum/projects/js-project/gh-pages-custom-domain.md

 # Set up Custom Domain using Github Pages for static front-end project.

 This guide will let you set up a custom domain quickly for your front-end project that **isn't attached to a back-end**.
 Use Heroku for a project with a back-end.
-Your project also **must have an index.html**.
+Your project also **must use index.html**.

 ## Purchase Domain Name

-+ Go to namecheap.com (You can use GoDaddy as well, but this guide will be using Namecheap.)
++ Go to namecheap.com (You can use GoDaddy and others as well, but this guide will be using Namecheap.)

 ![purchase](./gh-pages-images/purchase-domain-name.png)

 + Purchase a nice domain name for your project, and make an account.
-Will manage the newly purchased domain later.
+We will manage the newly purchased domain later.

 ## Set Up Github Pages in your Github Repo